top of page

 Estate Planning

-Estate planning is for everyone.
+Estate planning is for everyone and everyone's circumstance is unique.
 Plan for the unpredictable events that can happen unexpectedly that affect you and everyone close to you.
 Examine the options available and let us help you decide the best course.
 We use some or all of the tools we have listed below in assisting our clients, but it is the process we employ in doing so that makes your plan truly unique.

-It is advisable to create these important documents below when you are in a normal relaxed frame of mind, rather than when you are ill or under pressure to do so.
+Important tips - It is advisable to create the important documents below when you are in a normal relaxed frame of mind, rather than when you are ill or under pressure to do so.
 We often receive requests from relatives to create a Power of Attorney for their elderly relative.
 These documents are not valid if created at the request of the relative.
 The proper procedure is for the person who needs the document(s) to contact us and instruct us directly of their wishes.

 Wills

 Wills are simple instruments that outline the intention of the decedent on how his/her assets are distributed at death.
-It can be a form will that requires two witnesses, or it can be a holographic will written and signed by you that does not require any witness.
-Both of these types of wills are valid.
-However, a will MUST go through probate at the death of the deceased person if the gross value of the assets is valued at $150,000 or more.
+It can be a form Will that requires two witnesses, or it can be a holographic Will written and signed by you that does not require any witness.
+Both of these types of Wills are valid.
+However, a Will MUST go through probate at the death of the deceased person if the gross value of the assets is valued at $208,850 or more.

 Trusts